joaoalvesmarrucho/Normal-English-/README.md

 ## Other possible improvements
 1) Allow the user to add any word to be array (using Local storage)

-2) Allow for an optional "Always on" so that the changes are made when the document (designing an input panel on the  popup.html)
+2) Allow for an optional "Always on" so that the changes are made as soon as the webpage is loaded (designing an input panel on the  popup.html)